 Removing these squash vine borers is pretty easy.
-Carefully slice open the vine lengthwise at the entry or where you see the “frass” and carefully open the stem up.
+Carefully slice open the vine lengthwise at the entry or where you see the “frass,” and carefully open the stem up.
 Make sure to cut just above the spot where you can see the sawdust or the hole.

-Once you have retrieved the bug(s) (always make sure you don’t leave one in there, there could be more than one) from inside the stem, if the slit you made is close enough to the ground to cover it back over with soil, do that.
+Once you have retrieved the squash bugs (always make sure you don’t leave one in there, there could be more than one) from inside the stem, if the slit you made is close enough to the ground to cover it back over with moist soil, do that.
 Make sure it has enough soil and water to allow the stem to root and recover.

 Homemade Pest Control

 Spraying an insecticide or pest control can also get rid of these garden pests.
 However, using a commercial insecticide is harmful not only to these insects but also to beneficial insects and your family, too.
 But there are non-toxic and safe pest control options!

 Prepare The Following:

 - Mix the neem oil, mild soap, and warm water.